eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

         spec.config.default_action = default_action

 .. note::
-  Note the use of the :func:`~eagerx.core.register.spec` decorator to register the id of this :mod:`~eagerx.core.entities.EngineNode`.
+  Note the use of the :func:`~eagerx.core.register.spec` decorator to register the id of this :class:`~eagerx.core.entities.EngineNode`.
   This basically allows to use this node in objects using the id.

 initialize